Remi-Coulom/joedb/doc/source/concurrency.rst

 lock-pull-write-push-unlock sequence, but may not be flexible enough to handle some more complex use cases.
 The :joedb:`Client_Lock` object allows:

- - starting the transaction in one function, and finishing it in another one,
+ - starting the transaction in one function, and finishing it in another one (which is often necessary when writing asynchronous code, either with callbacks or coroutines),
  - pushing multiple times in the middle of a transaction, without unlocking the connection,
  - writing data in one thread, and asynchronously pushing from time to time in another one (use a mutex).